abogojevic/ansible-aws-wordpress/task1/README.md

 #### This is not totaly automatic, need some changes, but that will be in next version :) When first playbook finish the job, you must use `Public IPv4 address` from EC2 Instances and put it in ./host-vars/aws-ec2.yml and also in ./hosts-aws Also like in first playbook must set some variables in ./vars/main-aws.yml for Wordpress.

 #### Start playbook-wordpress.yml and wait till the end.
-After that you must open your site http://PUBLIC_IP_EC2/wordpress
+After that you can open your site http://PUBLIC_IP_EC2/wordpress

 ```
 ansible-playbook -i hosts-aws -u ubuntu playbook-wordpress.yml
 ```

-#### To complete setup you must know DB Host, if you dont know, you can look up in RDS->Endpoint.
+#### To complete setup you must know DB Host (RDS), if you dont know, you can look up in RDS->Endpoint.